Advanced Stair Climbing Wheelchair: The 2026 Guide to Safe Emergency Evacuation

 - Teams with enough staff to rotate duties

-With heavier occupants or steeper staircases, the operator will fatigue faster.
+The honest part: with heavier occupants or steeper staircases, the operator will fatigue faster.

 B. Motorized / Electric Stair Chairs